 John (Jack) Scott

-In late October, John sailed for the Middle East as an original member of the 7th Division’s 2/16th Infantry Battalion.
-He disembarked at Kantara, Egypt, on his 26th birthday.
+Jack enlisted in the 2nd Australian Imperial Force (AIF) in June 1940.
+He listed his mother as next of kin, care of the address Elder Smith & Co at Katanning.
+After training at Northam, Jack sailed for the Middle East in October 1940 as an original member of the 7th Division's 2/16th Infantry Battalion.
+He disembarked the troopship Aquitania in Kantara, Egypt, on his 26th birthday.

-The 2/16th moved into Palestine and in January 1941 John received his lance corporal’s stripe.
-On 8 June Allied troops invaded Syria and Lebanon, both ruled by the German aligned Vichy French.
-John fought from the first day and was in the campaign's toughest battle, at Litani River.
+The 2/16th moved into Palestine, and in January 1941, Jack received his lance corporal's stripe.
+On 8 June, Allied troops invaded Syria and Lebanon, both ruled by the German aligned Vichy French.
+Jack fought from the first day and was in the campaign's toughest battle, at Litani River.
 He was badly wounded in Syria soon afterwards.
 In late November 1941, he was promoted to corporal.

 In recognition of Brave Conduct and Distinguished services in New Guinea during Nov & Dec 1943

-In his recommendation for John's MC, Captain Vivian Elliott Cooper Anderson QX6248 wrote:
+In his recommendation for Jack's MC, Captain Vivian Elliott Cooper Anderson QX6248 wrote:

 Outstanding leadership and personal courage shown by this officer during a further attack along SHAGGY RIDGE on 28 Dec.
 43 resulted in the successful completion of a task, difficult in the extreme.